 Start at Shakespeare & Co

-Travelling solo I have learned there are many occasions that call for a good book.
-Whether you’re waiting for the sun to go down, waiting in line or waiting to finish a glass of wine, you can almost always be sure to find pleasure in having a book to keep you company.
+Traveling solo I have learned there are many occasions that call for a good book.
+Whether you’re waiting for the sun to go down, waiting in line, or waiting to finish a glass of wine, you can almost always be sure to find pleasure in having a book to keep you company.

 Grab a Coffee in Saint Germain

-This is a beautiful neighbourhood to wander around as it is one of the poshest parts of town, making for a very pleasurable walk amongst the beautiful street facades, boutique stores and patisseries.
+This is a beautiful neighborhood to wander around as it is one of the poshest parts of town, making for a very pleasurable walk amongst the beautiful street facades, boutique stores, and patisseries.

 Stop by Notre Dame Cathedral

 Venturing back toward the Seine river, make your way over to Île de la Cité to visit Notre Dame Cathedral.
 This medieval Catholic cathedral has become a major symbol of Paris thanks to its central location and unique gargoyle statues on the Northern towers.
 Although construction began in 1163, it took around 180 years to complete.